With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreChildren Youth And Family Services is a mental health facility in Washington County, VT, located at 579 South Barre Road, 5641.
+Learn MoreChildren Youth And Family Services is one of mental health facilities in Washington County, Vermont, located at 579 South Barre Road, 5641 zip code.
 Children Youth And Family Services provides outpatient treatment.
-Children Youth And Family Services provides behavior modification, group therapy and couples/family therapy to children / adolescents.
+Children Youth And Family Services provides couples/family therapy, activity therapy and individual psychotherapy to children / adolescents.
 Children Youth And Family Services also supports children/adolescents with serious emotional disturbance.
-Some other services available at Children Youth And Family Services include therapeutic foster care, case management and family psychoeducation.
+Additional services provided at Children Youth And Family Services include family psychoeducation, case management and therapeutic foster care.

 Learn MoreWashington County Mental Health Services Home Intervention Program is a mental health treatment clinic in Washington County, Vermont, located at 13 Kynoch Avenue, 5641 zip code.
 Washington County Mental Health Services Home Intervention Program provides telemedicine/telehealth and residential treatment.
-Washington County Mental Health Services Home Intervention Program provides trauma therapy, behavior modification and individual psychotherapy to seniors 65 or older, young adults and adults.
+Washington County Mental Health Services Home Intervention Program provides trauma therapy, behavior modification and cognitive behavioral therapy to seniors 65 or older, young adults and adults.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.